Mamata Banerjee not to attend PM Modi's meeting with chief ministers

 Mamata Banerjee not to attend PM Modi's meeting with Chief Ministers

-New Delhi, June 16: West Bengal will not participate in the virtual meeting to be held by Prime Minister Narendra Modi with chief ministers on Tuesday (June 16) and Wednesday (June 17) amid an unabated rise in coronavirus cases in the country.
+New Delhi, June 16: West Bengal will not participate in the virtual meeting to be held by Prime Minister Narendra Modi with Chief Ministers on Tuesday (June 16) and Wednesday (June 17) amid an unabated rise in coronavirus cases in the country.

-The PM is expected to seek suggestions from the chief ministers and draw up a common strategy in deciding the future course of action to deal with the strategy.
+The PM is expected to seek suggestions from the Chief Ministers and draw up a common strategy in deciding the future course of action to deal with the strategy.

+Plan to contain the spike, PM Modi says during high level meet with senior ministers

 The meeting will continue for two days in which CMs of 36 states were to participate but now only 13 CMs have been allowed to speak.
 This could possibly be the reason why state Chief Minister Mamata Banerjee will not be present in this meeting and the presence of the Chief Secretary is least likely.

-On Tuesday afternoon, Modi will hold a video-conference with chief ministers, Lt governors and administrators of 21 states and Union territories.
+On Tuesday afternoon, Modi will hold a video-conference with Chief Ministers, Lt governors and administrators of 21 states and Union territories.

 These include Punjab, Kerala, Goa, Uttarakhand, Jharkhand, the northeastern states and some UTs.

-The prime minister will interact with chief ministers of 15 states and the LG of Jammu and Kashmir on Wednesday.
+The Prime Minister will interact with Chief Ministers of 15 states and the LG of Jammu and Kashmir on Wednesday.

-These include high case load states like Maharashtra, West Bengal, Delhi, Karnataka, Gujarat, Bihar and Uttar Pradesh.
+These include high case-load states like Maharashtra, West Bengal, Delhi, Karnataka, Gujarat, Bihar and Uttar Pradesh.

 The two-day virtual meet comes against the backdrop of rising number of coronavirus cases in the country.